yesbotics/dualsense-controller-python/README.md

 ### Touchpad

 The DualSense Controller has a 2-point capacitive touchpad with click mechanism.
-The Click of the Touchpad is handled like a digital button.
+The click of the Touchpad is handled like a digital button.
 See [Digtal buttons](#digital-buttons)

 You can listen and react on both touch events: